Testimonials and Photos

 Andrew Jacob Nymanv

 Thank you once again for visiting Seattle Pacific University and sharing with us about your journey of faith.
 I especially appreciated your advice for parents of children with disabilities.
 I visited the Beach Center website, and it looks like that will be a valuable resources as we learn more about our son’s disability as well as support available to us as parents.
-Below, you will find the recommendation you requested from me.

 Sincerely,